e-kwsm/chemicaljson/chemicaljson.md

 # Introduction

 The JSON format is a general container, and the work done in Chemical JSON was primarily aimed at developing a standard on top of the [JSON][JSON] (and [BSON][BSON]) format for chemical data.
 It was developed primarily to serve the needs of the Avogadro 2 application, but also to facilitate efficient storage in MongoDB (in the form of BSON), and to exchange data using [JSON-RPC 2.0][JSONRPC] and [RESTful APIs][REST].
 It has since been used in web applications, and with 3DMol.js.
+The early format was documented on the [Chemical JSON][CJSONWiki] wiki page.

 ## Purpose